 What symptoms and how many of these symptoms you suffer from will differ from person to person.
 For me personally, I used to suffer from stomach pain, diarrhoea, weight loss, skin rashes, loss of appetite and fatigued ALL THE TIME.
 Those days are long behind me.

 Tell Me More, I’m Intrigued

-While the exact cause of Crohn’s Disease or UC is not entirely understood, it is known to involve an interaction between genes, the immune system, and environmental factors.
+While the exact cause of Crohn’s Disease or Ulcerative Colitis is not entirely understood, it is known to involve an interaction between genes, the immune system, and environmental factors.
 The immune system usually attacks and kills foreign invaders, such as bacteria, viruses, fungi, and other microorganisms.
 However, in people with IBD, the immune system attacks the “good bacteria” as well as the bad, in the GI tract, resulting in inflammation.. chronic inflammation.